cpury/cpury.github.io/_posts/2017-08-08-learning-math.md

 character by character, and output a single value.

-Now, ideally we'd use the activation of each LSTM for each of the sequence items and then use them as outputs to our decoder.
+Now, ideally we'd use the activation of each LSTM for each of the sequence items and then use them as inputs to our decoder.
 It seems Keras is having a hard time with this, so the accepted workaround is to let the LSTM cells output single values each, and then repeat these vectors using `RepeatVector` to feed the decoder network.
 There's an issue on Keras discussing this